 On Martin Luther King Jr. Day, Spokane Sheriff Ozzie Knezovich is putting on a special edition encore presentation of his controversial “The Threats We Face” presentation from last summer.

 “I’m updating it a little to address the issues that have happened since then — Paris, San Bernardino, this mess in Oregon right now,” Knezovich says.
 “It’s guaranteed to irritate the Tea Party further.”

 In the spirit of irritating the Tea Party, the sheriff shares his fantasizes about arresting militia members:

 He suggests such a confrontation could certainly happen in Spokane County in the future.
 “It could have happened with the federal courthouse building with [gun-rights activist Anthony] Bosworth,” Knezovich says.

+So how would he, as sheriff, handle such a militia standoff?
 “We’re not going to give them what they want,” Knezovich says.
 “We’re not going to make them martyrs… [But] if they come and point guns at people, they will be arrested.”

 Let them protest until they burn themselves out, he says.
 Then, after they leave, that’s when you arrest them and file charges.

 On January 3, Rep. Matt Shea shared his thoughts on the situation in Oregon on his Facebook page, saying, in part: